ap-csa-2024-2025/intro-assignment-Raymonldle/README.md

 3. On the bottom left, click the person icon, and login to your GitHub account.
 4. Clone the correct repository.
 5. Make changes to any files.
-6. Commit your files with a commit message.
+6. Commit your files with a commidst message.
 7. Synchronize your repository.

 ## About Me